cheese1/medusawiki/Ultimate-Medusa-Linux-Guide.md

 The first line will add a group named _media_ with a GID of 420.
 The second line will create a user named _media_ in the group _media_, with a UID of 420, with a home directory of _/srv/media_ and a login shell of _/usr/bin/nologin_ (to prevent the shell from being able to be logged into directly).

-_If you decided to use your distro's package manager after all, please edit your **/etc/passwd** and **/etc/group** files, and alter the UID and GID of the **sickrage** user to be the same as the UID/GID of the **media** (420).
-This will ensure that Medusa runs as the "media" user **anyway** with out having to manually change all the configuration files every time your distro wants to upgrade sickrage (which is unnecessary, usually)._
+_If you decided to use your distro's package manager after all, please edit your **/etc/passwd** and **/etc/group** files, and alter the UID and GID of the **Medusa** user to be the same as the UID/GID of the **media** (420).
+This will ensure that Medusa runs as the "media" user **anyway** with out having to manually change all the configuration files every time your distro wants to upgrade Medusa (which is unnecessary, usually)._

 #### Medusa Installation